Art in Bloom Dazzles with Creativity in North Carolina

 All across the country, museums have found that an Art in Bloom event – where floral artists interpret the museum’s existing paintings- are both crowd-pleasers and moneymakers.

 The North Carolina Museum of Art has its annual event and here are some of the floral artists’ interpretations of favored paintings.
-As spokesperson Kat Harding explained, the museum staggered this great event with two-weekend installments.
+The museum often staggers this great event with two-weekend installments.
 What a great idea.
-These are from last week’s event and will show you this weekend’s series next week.
-“You definitely see people were enthusiastic and went big,” she says.

 So get inspired by these artists – both the floral ones and the ones who use paint instead of branches and blooms.